The Mechanics Of The Chinese Domestic Gold Market - Koos Jansen

 It’s possible non-bank gold enterprises, if approved by the PBOC, can import (and export) gold doré, ore and jewelry into / out of the domestic market if accompanied by a License, but this tonnage is insignificant in the greater scheme of things.
 Most gold imported is standard gold and very little gold is permitted to be exported.
 An exception, for example, is the Chinese Mint that can export golden Panda coins from the domestic market.

-The Chinese domestic gold market with the SGE at its core is separated from Chinese Free Trade Zones3 (/Customs Specially Supervised Areas) where different cross-border trade rules are applicable.
+The Chinese domestic gold market with the SGE at its core is separated from Chinese Free Trade Zones (/Customs Specially Supervised Areas) where different cross-border trade rules are applicable.

-Individuals can freely import and export 50 grams of gold when traveling.
-However, this rules isn’t very stringent on the import side.
+Individuals can freely import and export 50 grams of gold when traveling abroad.
+However, the rule isn’t very stringent on the import side.
 Many mainland tourists visit Hong Kong to buy jewelry and bring as much jewelry as they like across the border when they return home.
 In Hong Kong jewelry doesn’t carry Value-Added Tax which makes these products less expensive than in China mainland.

 The Value-Added Tax System

-The VAT rules in the domestic market incentivize wholesale gold supply to be traded in the form of standard gold through the SGE which is most liquid exchange.
+The VAT rules in the domestic market incentivize wholesale gold supply to be traded in the form of standard gold through the SGE which is the most liquid exchange.
+(Also because gold within the SGE system is granted to be of the highest quality, which attracts most of demand in China.
+Any gold sold off-SGE can be of inferior quality.)

-In the table below the different forms of gold in China and the related VAT rates are listed.
+In the table below the different types of gold in China and the related VAT rates are listed.

 Domestic Gold Mining

-The People’s Republic of China has the biggest gold mine production globally with an output of roughly 450 tonnes per annum7 (2015).
-The vast majority of this output is sold first through the SGE, as Chinese miners are required to sell standard gold over the SGE8.
+The People’s Republic of China has the biggest gold mine production globally with an output of roughly 453.49 tonnes per annum (2016).
+The vast majority of this output is sold first through the SGE, as Chinese miners are required to sell standard gold over the SGE (another incentive to channel supply to the SGE).

-Overseas gold mining output can be imported into the Chinese domestic gold market3, subsequently to be refined into standard gold by an SGE approved refinery and traded over the SGE.
+Overseas gold mining output can be imported into the Chinese domestic gold market, subsequently to be refined into standard gold by an SGE approved refinery and traded over the SGE.

 1. 上海黄金交易所标准金条 SGE Standard Gold Bar.